-If an Au Pair doesn’t belong to an EU or EFTA country, he/she needs to file a visa application to come to Switzerland.
+If an Au Pair doesn’t belong to an EU or EFTA country, they need to file a visa application to come to Switzerland.
 Irrespectively of the participant’s citizenship, all participants need to get a work and residence permit.
-Let’s look into the paperwork in detail.
+Let’s have a look at the paperwork in detail:

 The participants will need both documents for the Au Pair stay, thus the Host Family needs to apply for these documents before the Au Pair’s arrival.
 The Cantonal Migration Offices issue the permits.
 It can take up to two months to receive a work permit.
-The list of documents for permit:
+Here is a list of documents for the permit:

 the application form that the family will receive in the canton.
 Each canton has an individual form.

 a copy of the Au Pair’s passport

 Non-EU applicants need a confirmation of the Au Pair’s placement from the Swiss agency recognized by SECO

 Below is the core list of documents the participant will need for the visa application.
 We encourage to get in touch with the embassy of Switzerland in the applicant’s country of residence to confirm each case.
 Requirements might differ depending on the citizenship.

 The passport - The participant needs a valid passport for the whole Au Pair stay abroad.

 The contract - The Au Pair will need to submit the contract signed by both parties.

 Insurance - The applicant will need a valid health insurance.